WGLab/doc-ANNOVAR/user-guide/filter.md

 The ClinVar database archives and aggregates information about relationships among variation and human health.
 Accessions, of the format SCV000000000.0, are assigned to each record.

 I compiled the database to be used by ANNOVAR.
+Note that the database name has a date as suffix, so make sure to check the [download](download.md) page to use the latest version.
 An example command is below:

 ```
 [kaiwang@biocluster ~/]$ annotate_variation.pl example/ex1.avinput humandb/ -filter -dbtype clinvar_20140211 -buildver hg19 -out ex1